University College Birmingham: Industrial placements

-All of the university's courses include opportunities to obtain work experience, and many degree-level courses give the option of a 48-week paid placement, which takes place approximately halfway through the course.
+All of the university's courses include opportunities to gain work experience, and many degree-level courses offer the option of a 48-week paid placement, which takes place approximately halfway through the course.
 The type of organisation reflects the interests of the student as well as the requirements of the programme being studied – for example, hospitality students may choose to work in hotels, restaurants, country clubs, theme parks, conference and exhibition venues, leisure centres, all-inclusive resorts, or in contract and retail caterers.

-Many students undertake their placement in the UK, but there are also many opportunities available each year elsewhere in Europe, as well as the United States and Canada.
-Typically, students work in a number of departments to gain first-hand experience of different parts of the operation.
+Many students undertake their placement in the UK, but there are also many opportunities available each year elsewhere in Europe, as well as in the United States and Canada.
+Typically, students work in several departments to gain first-hand experience of different parts of the operation.

 Student life

-The Student Services Unit exists to provide a range of services including the day-to-day operation of two halls of residence, career advice and guidance from the Careers and Employability Centre, the administration of Learner (Access) Support Fund, advice and support with finding and funding childcare, full-time counselling and nursing services and academic support for students from their Learning and Skills Development Centre.
+The Student Services Unit exists to provide a range of services, including the day-to-day operation of two halls of residence, career advice and guidance from the Careers and Employability Centre, the administration of Learner (Access) Support Fund, advice and support with finding and funding childcare, full-time counselling and nursing services and academic support for students from their Learning and Skills Development Centre.
 The Unit runs an accommodation database for students who wish to live in the private sector and provides guidance and administrative support to international students in areas such as visa applications.

 The Learning and Skills Development Centre co-ordinates support for students with additional needs.
-The Centre is able to liaise with external agencies including Local Education Authorities on behalf of the student.
+The Centre is able to liaise with external agencies, including Local Education Authorities, on behalf of the student.
 It can also carry out an initial assessment for dyslexia and will refer students to an Educational Psychologist if necessary.

 The Student Guild is run by a team of eight, making up the Student Guild Executive, all elected by other students at the university.
 The principal aims of the guild are to represent the student body within the university, to provide guidance and advice to students and to organise an ongoing programme of social and sporting activities.